pietrobraione/tardis/README.md

 * Deploy the log4j-api jar that you find in the Gradle cache.
 You will find a copy of it in the `master/build/libs` directory.
 This jar must be in the Java classpath.
 * Deploy the log4j-core jar that you find in the Gradle cache.
 You will find a copy of it in the `master/build/libs` directory.
 This jar must be in the Java classpath.

-You can study the `Dockerfile` as an example of a deployment workflow on Ubuntu.
+You can study the `Dockerfile` as an example of an automatic deployment workflow on Ubuntu.

 If you deploy the `tardis-master-<VERSION>-shaded.jar` uber-jar you do not need to deploy the JBSE, SUSHI-Lib, args4j, Javaparser, Javassist and Log4J 2 jars.